Skip to primary navigation Skip to content Skip to footer

 • Pulpo (octopus)

-These are some of the more popular croquettes that you can find at tapas bars, but the sky’s the limit, really!
+These are just some of the more popular croquettes you’ll find at tapas bars, but the sky’s the limit!
 You can use whatever ingredients you have on hand, or whatever your taste buds prefer.

 • 1 medium onion, finely chopped